-Some narcissists use physical violence, often by this point you’re too full of fear to leave them, yet a lot of narcissists don’t use physical violence.
+Some narcissists use physical violence, often by this point, you’re too full of fear to leave them, yet a lot of narcissistic People don’t use physical violence.
 They use psychological, emotional, mental abuse, which is harder to recognise while in it, and understand once out of it.

-If you’re blaming yourself for their actions towards you, if you keep hoping they’ll change, if you’ve been isolated from friends and family, getting bad anxiety, feeling depressed, no longer knowing who you are, walking on eggshells and not feeling comfortable around your partner, fearing what mood they’ll wake up in, fearing the key in the door, or if you don’t manage to answer the phone to them straight away and fear their reactions no longer going out with friends.
-Its highly likely you’re with a narcissistic person, even if they are not on the spectrum of the narcissist personality disorder, they are extremely harmful or toxic, especially if you don’t feel safe, if your fear speaking up for yourself and your boundaries are slipping, you need to find a safe way out.
+If you’re blaming yourself for their actions towards you?
+If you keep hoping they’ll change?
+If you’ve been isolated from friends and family?
+Getting bad anxiety?
+Are you feeling depressed?
+No longer knowing who you are?
+Are you walking on eggshells?
+Not feeling comfortable around your partner?
+Fearing what mood they’ll wake up in, come home in?
+Fearing the key in the door?
+Or if you don’t manage to answer the phone to them straight away, fear their reactions?
+Are you No longer going out with friends?
+Then it is highly likely you’re with a narcissistic person, even if they are not on the spectrum of the narcissist personality disorder, they are extremely harmful or toxic, especially if you don’t feel safe, if your fear speaking up for yourself and your boundaries are slipping, You need to find a safe way out.

 An abusive relationship can have devastating effects not only on your mental health but your physical health also.
-These relationships can not only happen in our romantic relationship, but it can also happen with friends, family and people within your work setting.
+These relationships can not only happen in our romantic relationship, but they can also happen with friends, family and people within your work setting.

-Emotional abuse, is extremely painful and hard to see it’s happening to you, as it happens so gradually over time, as the abuser can treat you so well at times and have ways of explaining everything away, making you doubt yourself, or making you blame yourself, then as they fill all your human needs for, certainty, uncertainty, contribution, growth, love and connection, significance in a negative way.
-As you are left so uncertain at times, yet certain you’re in a relationship, you forever grow and change even though it’s having a negative effect on you.
-Sometimes you feel the love from them, and you contribute by always picking the pieces up after them, you become addicted to the abuser on a subconscious level, becoming trauma bonded to the abuser.
+Emotional abuse is harrowing, and it is hard to recognise that it’s happening to you, as it happens so gradually over time, as the abuser can treat you so well at times.
+They have ways of explaining everything away, making you doubt yourself or making you blame yourself.
+They fill all your human needs for certainty, uncertainty, contribution, growth, love and connection, significance in a negative way.
+As you are left so uncertain at times, yet certain you’re in a relationship, you forever grow and change even though it’s hurting you.
+Sometimes you feel the love from them, and you contribute by always picking the pieces up after them.
+You become addicted to the abuser on a subconscious level, becoming trauma bonded to the abuser.

-In the beginning, they lure you in, make you feel comfortable then slowly take control over you.
-Good kind-hearted people, make excuses for their partner’s behaviour, often blaming themselves, so continually sacrificing themselves and things they enjoy in attempts to make the relationship work.
+In the beginning, they lure you in with their love bombing, make you feel comfortable then slowly take control over you.
+Loyal, kind-hearted people make excuses for their partner’s behaviour, often blaming themselves, so continually sacrificing themselves and things they enjoy in attempts to make the relationship work.

 2. They are very petty.
-They make a huge deal over minor things, what you did right once is suddenly no longer right.
-Even simple thing like you have not cooked their vegetables how they like them.
+They make a massive deal over minor things.
+What you did right once is suddenly no longer right.
+Even simple something like you have not cooked their vegetables how they like them.

 3. You’ve lost your self-esteem.
-They criticise you over things about your friendship choices, your family members, to how you clean, how you parent, how you cook, tell you you’re no good enough, how you dress, your figure.
+They criticise you over things about your friendship choices, your family members, how you clean, how you parent, how you cook, tell you you’re not good enough, how you dress, your figure.
 All to make them feel better about themselves, slowly losing your self-esteem.

 7. You end up walking on eggshells around them, always being careful what you say or do, where you go, for fear of how they’ll react.

-If you’re still in an abusive relationship, seek help from domestic violence helpline, ask friends and family for help, if you’ve not been isolated from them.
+If you’re still in an abusive relationship, seek help from domestic violence helpline, ask friends and family for assistance if you’ve not been isolated from them.

-You are not alone, unfortunately, a lot have been through and are going through this, there are people who understand how you feel, and what’s happening.
+You are not alone.
+Unfortunately, a lot have been through and are going through this, and some people understand how you feel and what’s happening.